-This article is about photography poses for 6 people.
+This article includes solid techniques for posing groups of 6 people and has sample poses that you can copy.
 Mastering good posing technique is a life-long process and its something I try to work on continuously.

 The family of 6 below was photographed outside in their yard in foggy weather.
 I found a small landscaping wall that gave me the chance to create different levels for their head heights.

 One of the photographing posing techniques is to use geometric shapes to help create a well-posed portrait.
 If you connect the subjects' heads in the photo above, the resulting shape resembles a sideways teardrop.
 Three of children were able to stand upright to be in a good spot.

 After the outside photos were taken, we moved inside to create the tight arrangement below.
 It is very much a similar teardrop shaped pose except my subjects are in quite close to each other.

 The next 2 examples are variations of placing two people placed above and behind four in the composition.
 These family group poses have a trapezoidal shape.
 These two ladies were long-time best friends and wanted to pose with their children.
 The children are all small and this is a good situation for this kind of pose.

 Coordination the clothing with any group pose of people improves the end result.
 The black and white clothing, combined with the neutral-colored background, bring out the flesh tones of the subject nicely.

 With a photo of 6 children like the one below, it takes a lot of patience to get each child in just the right position.
 I had the two children in the back row on their knees and the 4 children in the front row were sitting.